yoosofan/slide/readme.rst

 Convert to html
 ==================
-Bildumilo creates a directory by the name of slide if it possible.
+Prezentprogramo creates a directory by the name of slide if it possible.
 Therefore, it doesn't need to do the follwing steps.
 However, Ii is possible to create a seperate directory.

 .. code:: sh

   cd os
-  bildumilo cpu.rst cpu_htmls/
+  prezentprogramo cpu.rst cpu_htmls/

 Convert to pdf
 =================